JeffDeCola/my-cheat-sheets/README.md

 _A place to keep all my cheat sheets for the complete development of
-ASIC hardware or a software app/service._
+ASIC/FPGA hardware or a software app/service.
+These cheat sheets contain info I gathered from other sources and figured out over time.
+It's an ongoing process._

 Table of Contents,